SoftUni-Internal/interactive-content/EN/00-Syntax-Functions-Statements/03-Functions-Overview.md

 [image assetsSrc="syntax-hint-06.png" /]

-If the type is equal to 'number', calculate the circle area and print it to the console rounded to the second decimal place.
+If the type is equal to '**number**', calculate the circle area and print it to the console rounded to the second decimal place.

-To do this, use the toFixed() method.
+To do this, use the `toFixed()` method.

-The Math.pow() function returns the base to the exponent power.
+The `Math.pow()` function returns the base to the exponent power.

 You can find more information about calculating the area of a circle [here](https://en.wikipedia.org/wiki/Circle).